-In Theorem \ref{th:case2}, we consider a kind of special regime that only the success rate of the optimal and the suboptimal reasoning patterns are above the average success rate.
-We consider this case for the ease of theoretical analysis and believe it can be extended to more general setting, where at least two reasoning patterns are allowed to acheive higher success rate than the average, with more complicated theoretical analysis.
+with constants $C_1,C_2$ depending on the success rates of reasoning patterns, such that for we can guarantee the model transform from regime 2 (Eq~\ref{eq:case2}) to regime 1 (Eq~\ref{eq:case1}), i.e., $\mathrm{ACC}_{{\btheta} (t)} > p^*(\br), \forall \br \in \cR, \br \neq \br^*$ for $t\ge T_0$. \end{theorem} In Theorem \ref{th:case2}, we consider a special regime where only the success rates of the optimal and suboptimal reasoning patterns exceed the overall accuracy.
+We consider this case for ease of theoretical analysis and believe it can be extended to more general settings where \textit{at least} two reasoning patterns are allowed to achieve higher success rates than the average, albeit with more complicated theoretical analysis.

-Besides, the critical part of Theorem \ref{th:case2} is that we show RLVR may take $T_0$ time to ensure that the overall success rate exceeds the success rate of the suboptimal reasoning pattern, i.e., the selection probability of the optimal reasoning pattern is sufficiently large.
-When comparing to Theorem \ref{th:case1} that the convergence time $T_1$ is polynomial in $1/\epsilon$, the time step $T_0$ in Theorem \ref{th:case2} may grow super-exponentially with respect to $\gamma_{\pi_\mathrm{ref}}$----the ratio between the total success rate through $\mathcal {R}/\{\br'\}$ and the success rate through $r^*$.
-Clearly, when the base model admits a quite small selection probability of the optimal reasoning pattern, we may have a very large $\gamma_{\pi_\mathrm{ref}}$, which further leads to a prohibitively large $T_0$.
-As a consequence, it can take a very long RLVR training period for the transformer model to select the optimal reasoning pattern with a reasonably large probability, which we refer to as entanglement stage.
+Additionally, the critical insight of Theorem \ref{th:case2} is that RLVR may require $T_0$ time steps to ensure that the overall success rate exceeds the success rate of the suboptimal reasoning pattern, i.e., to reach the regime discussed in Theorem \ref{th:case1} where the selection probability of the optimal reasoning pattern is sufficiently large.
+While Theorem \ref{th:case1} shows that the convergence time $T_1$ is polynomial in $1/\epsilon$, the time step $T_0$ in Theorem \ref{th:case2} may grow super-exponentially with respect to $\gamma_{\pi_\mathrm{ref}}$---the ratio between the total success rate through $\mathcal {R}/\{\br'\}$ and the success rate through $r^*$.
+Clearly, when the base model assigns a very small selection probability to the optimal reasoning pattern, we may have a very large $\gamma_{\pi_\mathrm{ref}}$, which leads to a prohibitively large $T_0$.
+Consequently, it can take an extremely long training period for the model to select the optimal reasoning pattern with a reasonably large probability, which we refer to as the entanglement stage.

-Moreover, as the overall accuracy increases with $t$ (see details in Appendix C.3), when the initialized accuracy is lower, there may be multiple suboptimal reasoning patterns $\br' \in \cR / \{\br^*\}$ where the corresponding success rate $p_{\mathrm{succ}}(\br')$ is larger than $\mathrm{Acc}_{{\btheta}_{\mathrm{ref}}}$.
-In such cases, it would take substantially longer for $\mathrm{Acc}_{{\btheta} (t)}$ to first increase until it satisfies Eq~\ref{eq:case2} to reach Regime 2, and then tackle the entanglement stage discussed in Theorem~\ref{th:case2} to reach Regime 1.
-This results in a more challenging optimization process, consistent with the real-world training observations: RLVR cannot effectively enhance reasoning performance within reasonable training time when the base model is not sufficiently powerful \citep{gandhi2025cognitive,chen2025rm,zeng2025simplerl}.

-\paragraph{Case Studies.} To further interpret our theoretical results, we provide case studies for our two theorems.
-The reasoning probability graphs of these two regimes are illustrated in Figure~\ref{fig:add_exp} (left) and the convergence results are shown in Figure~\ref{fig:add_exp} (middle):
+We provide additional experiments and case studies to further illustrate these two regimes in Sec \ref{sec:exp_case}.